iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Variational Subderivatives.md

 **Remarks**:

 Observe that the theorem is only limited to closed and convex function.
-For other types of functions this is not true and we will need new theories for them.
+For other types of functions this is not true, and we will need new theories for them.

 **Source**:
 There are multiple sources talking about this thing under different names.
 Dimintry's AMATH 516 course note it's in: Theorem: 3.50, Page 72.
 In \<First Order Methods in Optimizations\> it's referred to as *The Max Formula* for theorem 3.26 at pg: 47.